armilleiwilliam/eu-automation/README.md

 - composer install (it will install both sail and breeze for authentication)
 - php artisan migrate (will install the basic authentication/registration tables)
 - npm install && npm run dev (this will install all dependencies and initiate vite)
-- then open another terminal window (to not interrupt vite closing the previous one) php artisan serve
+- then open another terminal window (do not interrupt "vite" closing the previous one) and run php artisan serve
 - click on http://127.0.0.1:8000/
 - probably you will be asked to generate the app key, click then on the related button "GENERATE APP KEY" to the top right corner of the browser, then refresh the page

 ### Access
-- if the procedure above have been followed correctly you will be redirected to the Login page where you can click on "create account"
+- if the procedure above have been followed correctly you will be redirected to the Login page
-- create an account
+- click on "create account" and then create your own profile
 - once the account is created you will see the dashboard with the list of "shires" to select
 - once a shire is selected the container will be populated with a weekly weather forecast by county per day
 - enjoy!!  :-)